mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 A time interval.
 Is used for:

-●   *PinnedTimeslots*: Must only be set if resourcePinType is SOFT or HARD.
+●   *PinnedTimeslots*: Must only be set if `resourcePinType` is `SOFT` or `HARD`.

 ●   *PreferredStartWindow*: A list of preferred windows when the task should start.
 No guarantee can be given that the task will be picked up within any of these windows.
-The importance of keeping to these windows is set by preferredStartWindowWeight
+The importance of keeping to these windows is set by `preferredStartWindowWeight`

 ●   *ExecutionWindow*: A list of windows when the task can be picked up.
 This usually relates to when a location is accessible.
-Service windows must be given if pinnedTimeSlots is false.
+Service windows must be given if `pinnedTimeSlots` is `false`.

 ●   *Availability*: A list of times where the resource is available